 This is a rare opportunity to immerse yourself in an exquisite natural environment and work closely with leaders in the growing field of clinical mindfulness meditation and compassion.
 Every effort will be made by the teachers and staff to give each participant a delightful, educational retreat experience, so that you can return home with renewed enthusiasm for clinical work and for cultivating mindfulness and compassion in daily life.

-20 CE units available to psychologists, social workers and mental health counselors.
+20 CE units available to psychologists, social workers (application pending) and mental health counselors.
 Certificates will be distributed at the end of the retreat.
 Price includes a CE fee.
 Please click here for full continuing education information.

 Bill Morgan, PsyD is a clinical psychologist in private practice in Cambridge and Quincy MA.
 He is a founding board member of the Institute for Meditation and Psychotherapy, and has participated in eight years of intensive retreats in the Theravada, Zen, and Tibetan schools of Buddhism during his forty years of meditation practice.
 He has led mindfulness retreats for mental health professionals for the past 20 years.
 Bill is both a personal and group meditation mentor for mental health professionals.
 His book, The Meditator’s Dilemma: An Innovative Approach to Overcoming Obstacles and Revitalizing Your Practice, was published by Shambhala in…